simbody/simbody/README.md

 2. In the field **Where is the source code**, specify `C:/Simbody-source`.
 3. In the field **Where to build the binaries**, specify something like `C:/Simbody-build`, just not inside your source directory.
 This is *not* where we will install Simbody; see below.
 4. Click the **Configure** button.
     1. Choose a "generator" that corresponds to the Visual Studio you're using.
 For *Visual Studio 2013*, select **Visual Studio 12**.
-To build as 64-bit, select an option that ends with **Win64**.
+To build as 64-bit (recommended), select an option that ends with **Win64**.
     2. Click **Finish**.
 5. Where do you want to install Simbody on your computer?
 Set this by changing the `CMAKE_INSTALL_PREFIX` variable.
 We'll assume you set it to `C:/Simbody`.
 If you choose a different installation location, make sure to use *yours* where we use `C:/Simbody` below.
 6. Play around with the other build options:
     * `BUILD_EXAMPLES` to see what Simbody can do.
 On by default.
     * `BUILD_TESTING` to ensure your Simbody works correctly.
-The tests take a long time to build, though.
-If you need to build Simbody quickly, maybe turn this off.
 On by default.
     * `BUILD_VISUALIZER` to be able to watch your system move about!
-If building on a cluster, you could turn this off.
+If building remotely, you could turn this off.
 On by default.
     * `BUILD_STATIC_LIBRARIES` builds the three libraries as static libraries, whose names will end with `_static`.
+Off by default.
-    * `BUILD_TESTS_AND_EXAMPLES_STATIC` if tests or examples are being built, creates statically-linked tests/examples.
+    * `BUILD_TESTS_AND_EXAMPLES_STATIC` if static libraries, and tests or examples are being built, creates statically-linked tests/examples.
 Can take a while to build, and it is unlikely you'll use the statically-linked libraries.
     * `BUILD_TESTS_AND_EXAMPLES_SHARED` if tests or examples are being built, creates dynamically-linked tests/examples.
 Unless you know what you're doing, leave this one on.
 7. Click the **Configure** button again.
 Then, click **Generate** to make Visual Studio project files.